o3de/o3de.org/content/docs/user-guide/settings/settings-registry-override-query-command-line.md

 Overriding the Settings Registry via the "--regset" option
 ===

-Any value within the Settings Registry can be overridden by specifying the json pointer path and the new value to set by using the "--regset" option
+Any value within the Settings Registry can be overridden by specifying the json pointer path and the new value to set by using the "--regset" option.

 The following illustrates how to override the Game Project for the Editor using the Settings Registry